Menu

 If you are a Gifted Coordinator or work in a gifted program leadership role, please join the IAGC for our 4-sessionBi-Monthly Virtual Support Meetings in which we provide resources, discussions, and strategies to help teachers work with advanced learners in their classroom.

-Topic will be covered over the course of 4 bi-monthly sessions, beginning in late September or early October 2025.
+Topic will be covered over the course of 4 sessions, October, December 2025 and January, April 2026

 Bring your questions, ideas, and solutions to share with other Gifted Coordinators across the state.